-The term parallel file system is used in two ways that mean very different things.
+The term parallel file system is used in two ways with very different meanings.
 The first use refers to the ability to do IO in parallel to multiple servers.
-The second use of the term is mostly in high performance computing and refers to specific IO patterns.
+The second use of the term is mostly in high-performance computing (HPC) and refers to specific IO patterns.

-Parallel IO means that a client that accesses storage can directly access several storage servers in parallel to take advantage of the aggregated bandwidth of multiple servers.
+Parallel IO means that a client accessing storage can directly access several storage servers in parallel to take advantage of the aggregated bandwidth of multiple servers.
 Often, parallel IO also removes bottlenecks like NFS gateways and improves load distribution.
-This use of the term parallel IO is often associated with pNFS (short for parallel NFS) and most high performance or scale-out file systems offer parallel IO.
+This use of the term parallel IO is often associated with pNFS (short for parallel NFS).
+Most high-performance or scale-out file systems offer parallel IO.

-The opposite of a parallel file system is one where a client talks to a single server or gateway.
-Any NFS based system (except those that explicitly offer pNFS) is such a centralized storage system.
+The opposite of a parallel file system is when a client talks to a single server or gateway.
+Any NFS-based system (except those that explicitly offer pNFS) is such a centralized storage system.